Fans Hopeful Sara Haines Will Return As A Co-Host Of ‘The View’

 I’ve had 3 babies & I love the way I look, little belly pooch & all.
 It’s NOT ok to ask a woman if she is pregnant.
 It’s a delicate topic & you never know what journey someone is on.
 It is also flat out body shaming when you say someone looks pregnant. #bebetter #liftwomenup

 A face of calm in these uncertain times, Sara looked approachable and happy in the snap.
 She wore black pants with her sweater.
-Her blonde hair was cut into a shoulder-length bob and blown out straight, parted on the left side.
-Sara’s makeup was kept to a neutral palette, with lightly-lined eyes, lots of mascara, pink blush and a natural hue of lipstick.
+Her blond hair was cut into a shoulder-length bob and blown out straight, parted on the left side.
+Sara’s makeup application was kept to a neutral palette, with lightly lined eyes, mascara, pink blush and a natural shade of lipstick.

-Sara, a mother of three young children under five, Alec, Sandra and Caleb with husband Max Shifrin, is a familiar face not only to fans of The View but her own afternoon show and via appearances on Good Morning America, where she fills in as a host of the popular segment Pop News.
+Sara has three young children under the age of 5 — Alec, Sandra and Caleb — with husband Max Shifrin.
+She’s a familiar face not only to fans of The View but also her own afternoon show, and via appearances on Good Morning America, where she fills in as a host of the Pop News segment.